Topic 4 Exercises

 }

 Exercise 9.
-Create a program where you enter a three-digit number using the keyboard and the program will tell you if it’s a palindrome number or not.
+Create a program in which you enter a three-digit number on the keyboard and the program will tell you if it is a palindrome or not.

 Solution: